 - inform the public about appropriate use of pharmaceuticals;

-- seek to expose the public health consequences of war;
+- expose the public health consequences of war;

-- advocate for polices that intersect with environmental issues to address environmental crises and situations that affect public health; and
+- advocate for polices that address environmental issues, particularly climate change, that affect public health; and

 - promote population health and the patient-centered medical home/neighborhood.